Google AdWords vs Facebook Ads, what a buzz in the PPC marketing world.

 Unlike other platforms, where you may have to call a sales representative, Google Ads takes you through easy-to-follow steps.
 Now, you can focus your time on building a worthwhile campaign.

-Knowing just the basics will only get you so far.
+Knowing just the basics of Adwords will only get you so far.
 If you want to dominate the market, you need to know various strategies to outcompete your competitors.

 This often comes with cost by experimenting with different techniques.
 Ultimately, you would need to hire an expert to monitor the conversion rate.